New England Journal of Medicine July 19, 2018

 Bottom Line

-In patients with acute minor ischemic stroke or high-risk transient ischemic attack, short-term dual antiplatelet therapy with clopidogrel and aspirin reduced the risk of major ischemic events at 90 days compared to aspirin alone but increased the risk of major hemorrhage.
+In patients with minor ischemic stroke or high-risk TIA, dual antiplatelet therapy with clopidogrel and aspirin reduced the risk of major ischemic events at 90 days compared to aspirin alone, but was associated with a significantly higher risk of major hemorrhage.

 Key Findings